capricorn86/happy-dom/README.md

 # Known Limitations

-Happy DOM supports the most common functionality of a DOM, but there are many features that are not supported yet.
+Happy DOM supports the most common functionality of a DOM, but there are some features that are not supported yet.

 If you have a need for a missing feature or if you have found a bug, please let me know, and I will do my best to fix it.

 # Release Notes

 | Version | Date       | Description      |
 | ------- | ---------- | ---------------- |